 A doctor may prescribe antibiotics to help eliminate a bacterial infection of the gastrointestinal (GI) tract.

 People may contract harmful bacteria as a result of eating contaminated food or drinking contaminated water.
-Bacteria that commonly cause diarrhea include:
+Bacteria that

 Certain dietary adjustments may help alleviate an acute episode of diarrhea and reduce the risk of further complications.
 Examples include:

 - Eating bland foods: Bland, easy-to-digest foods reduce the risk of further GI upset and diarrhea.
 A popular dietary option for an upset stomach is the BRAT diet, which is an acronym of the following bland foods: